CookieCockroach/kylie-chen-Capstone/proposal/README.md

 ### Features
 - a database to store clothes details/descriptions ("my closet")
-  - a library to store clothes icons/images; or a ready to use API
+  - a library to store clothes
-  - in terms of images, pre-define some clothes 'prototypes' and assign to items based on the category user chooses?
-  - find little icons of t-shirts, pants, dresses, etc. i need to control the amount of prototypes to bigger categories?
+  - icons are used to represent different types of clothes
+  - a way to add new clothes
+  - a way to delete clothes
+  - a way to edit clothes
 - a way to get inspiration for what to wear
-  - find a fashion API to get outfit specific photos
-  - pull a pair of keywords from closet and get inspiration from the fashion API (randomized pair)
+  - pull a pair of existing items from closet (one from top and another from bottom), generate inspiration image for reference
+  - if not satisfied, there's a try again button
 - a laudry basket to show checked-out clothes
-  - a button attached to each item to check it out to laundry basket
+  - a checkbox attached to each item to check it out to laundry basket
-  - shopping-cart to collect & restore all laundry basket items
+  - shopping-cart to display & restore all laundry basket items
-  - another seperate database to store laundry basket items?

 ## Implementation